itspavit/GameLibrary/Game Logic Team/documentation/checkers/useCases.md

 Iteration: 2

-Goal in Context: Show where a piece cam move on the board
+Goal in Context: Show the player where a piece cam move on the board

 Precondition: It is the players turn